 If you have a severe problem with drugs or alcohol, you might need hospital treatment.
 You might also need to do a detoxification program to get rid of drugs and alcohol in your body.

 Rehabilitation can involve counselling to help you change your behavior.
-You might also be prescribed medication.
+You might also be prescribed medicine.

 If you have a drug or alcohol problem and a mental illness, you will need help with both at the same time.